mconwa02/wid_hackathon/docs/geopandas.md

 2. **Downloading Shapefile Data:**

+Shapefile is a geospatial vector data format for geographic information system (GIS) software.
+It is developed and regulated by Esri.

 You can download shapefile data for the UK from various sources.
 A commonly used source is Natural Earth, which provides free vector and raster map data.
 Here's a step-by-step guide: